plastboks/Postquick/readme.md

 Install
 =======
-  * Clone this repo on to your mail server to be: `git clone git@github.com:plastboks/postquick.git`
+  * Clone this repo on to your mail server (to be): `git clone https://github.com/plastboks/Postquick.git`
-  * run the install script: `sh install.sh`
+  * run the `install.sh` script as root or with sudo.

 About
 =====